robertfmurdock/robertfmurdock.github.io/_drafts/2014-8-1-Identity-Crisis.md

   }

 Seems pretty simple, right?
 This is a case where the only thing the classes implementing the protocol need to do is be equatable by instance (made possible by the @class_protocol flag), and for debugging purposes be printable (so I can quickly tell which buffs are applied in logging).

+Unfortunately, in the new version of Swift, that equals function does not compile: the error it provides is Protocol 'UnitBuff' can only be used as a generic constraint because it has Self or associated type requirements